meet789789/delta-demo/README.md

 # delta-demo
-This Is Demo For Git &amp; Github Class
+This Is Demo For Git &amp; Github Class.